GenesysCloudBlueprints/analytics-detail-record-metrics-blueprint/blueprint/index.md

 * **Genesys Cloud Platform API SDK** - Client libraries used to simply integrate to Genesys Cloud.
 This SDK is used for getting the necessary historical data of agents and interactions.

-* **Javascript SDK** - A JavaScript library to interface with the Genesys Cloud Platform API.
+* **Javascript SDK** - A JavaScript library to interface with the Genesys Cloud Platform API, see [Javascript SDK](https://www.npmjs.com/package/purecloud-platform-client-v2).